LiudasVasaris/Machine_learning_excercises/README.md

 Excercises done in Python from Machine Learning by Anrew Ng

 As i am a fan of interactive graphs, most of them will be done using `Plotly` so they might not be observable looking straight through github
+For this reason i will also be attaching `.html` files to maintain `Plotly` graph outputs